 Status - We have approximately 110 Specialist Paramedics in urgent and emergency care.
-Over a third of them work on rotation in primary care multidisciplinary teams within out of hours services and GP practices across the country.
-A further cohort of Specialist Paramedics commenced training at Glasgow Caledonian University in January 2019.
-The Advanced Practitioner in Urgent and Primary Care cohort commenced the Non Medical Prescribing training module in February 2019 and are the first cohort of SAS clinicians to do so.
+Over a third of them work on rotation in primary care multidisciplinary teams within out of hour's services and GP practices across the country.
+To align our clinicians with the transforming roles work across NHSScotland, we are currently transitioning Specialist Paramedics to trainee Advanced Practitioners in urgent and primary care.
+Detailed discussions and contractual arrangements are taking place in September 2019.